DAIRLab/dairlib/director/scripts/test/JSON_Visualization_README.txt

         1) A trace line which has the following properties:

-        "name": The line's name to be displayed in the GUI "body_part": The name of the body part/context on which the line would be "point-on-body": The location within the body part/context "color": The line's color in the format [Red, Green, Blue] "alpha": The transparency as a value from 0 to 1 "type": "line",
+        "name": The line's name to be displayed in the GUI "frame": The name of the body part/context on which the line would be "point": The location within the body part/context "color": The line's color in the format [Red, Green, Blue] "alpha": The transparency as a value from 0 to 1 "type": "line",